-Sri Lanka says dismantles big part of bombers' network, freezes assets
+Sri Lanka warns further Islamist militant attacks cannot be ruled out

-COLOMBO (Reuters) - Sri Lankan authorities say they have dismantled a major part of the network linked to the Easter Sunday bombings, confiscating bomb-making material and freezing assets worth about $40 million linked to the plotters.
+COLOMBO (Reuters) - Investigators have dismantled a major part of the network linked to Sri Lanka’s Easter Sunday bombings, Prime Minister Ranil Wickremesinghe said on Tuesday, but warned the chance of further Islamist militant attacks could not be ruled out.

+Wickremesinghe said the government, which has made major strides in capturing the plotters linked to the April 21 bombings that killed more than 250 people, including 42 foreigners, plans to introduce a new anti-terrorism law.

+“We have taken measures to normalize the situation,” he told parliament.
+“But we should keep in mind that the threat has not been completely neutralized because it is an issue of global terrorism.”

+Investigators are still tracking down 10 more key players associated with plotting the bombings, a military source told Reuters on Tuesday.

+“The investigations show there were another 8 to 10 people who attended meetings with the other plotters,” the source said.

+Police say assets worth about $40 million belonging to the bombers and plotters linked to the April 21 attacks have been frozen.

-In an audio statement issued by the defense ministry on Monday, acting police chief Chandana Wickramaratne said almost all suspects and plotters involved in the April 21 attacks had either been arrested or were dead.
+Almost all suspects and plotters involved in the attacks had either been arrested or were dead, acting police chief Chandana Wickramaratne said in an audio statement issued by the defense ministry on Monday.

-“There were also two people among that group of plotters who are experts in bombs and those two are dead now,” Wickramarate said.
+“There were also two people among that group of plotters who are experts in bombs and those two are dead now,” Wickramaratne added.
 “They had stored part of the explosives for future attacks and we have confiscated all of this.”

-Investigators are still tracking down 10 more key players associated with plotting the bombings, which killed more than 250 people, including 42 foreigners, a military source told Reuters on Tuesday.

-“The investigations show there were another 8 to 10 people who attended meetings with the other plotters,” the source said.

-Assets worth about $40 million belonging to the bombers and plotters linked to the April 21 attacks have been frozen, police spokesman Ruwan Gunesekera said.

 Sri Lankan authorities have said the bombings were believed to have been carried out by two little-known domestic Islamist groups, the National Tawheed Jamaath (NTJ) and Jamathei Millathu Ibrahim (JMI).
 Islamic State has claimed responsibility.